vanderweiss/zelkova/README.md

 # zelkova

 `zelkova` is a toolkit aimed towards simple and easy deployment of ML models.
-Built on top of [wgpu](https://github.com/gfx-rs/wgpu), it relies on shader generation focused towards computing.
+Built on top of [wgpu](https://github.com/gfx-rs/wgpu), it relies on shader generation focused on computing.

 ## Overview